Merkel's party set for photo finish in state vote

 Opinion polls for Schleswig-Holstein show the CDU and SPD neck-and-neck at 31 percent.

-The CDU faces an uphill struggle.
-Polls show SPD candidate Torsten Albig, charismatic mayor of the state capital Kiel, twice as popular as his CDU opponent Jost de Jager.
+But the onus is on the CDU.
+Polls show SPD candidate Torsten Albig, charismatic mayor of the state capital Kiel, is twice as popular as his CDU opponent de Jager.

 De Jager only became leader eight months ago after a scandal over his predecessor's relationship with a 16-year-old girl.

-"The mood is moving in our direction," de Jager said at a rally on Saturday.

-"We won't make any statements about coalitions ahead of the poll, we are fighting for our own strength."

-Battling to bring the FDP back from the brink is Wolfgang Kubicki, who looks to have secured a much larger share of the vote for his party - at 7 percent - than it can hope for at national level.
+Battling to bring the FDP back from the brink is Wolfgang Kubicki, who looks to have secured a much larger share of the vote for his party - 7 percent - than it can hope for at national level.
+The party won just 1.2 percent in a vote in the state of Saarland in March and was ejected from the assembly.

+"This was the most difficult election campaign I've ever fought... in the last weeks the mood here turned dramatically back in our favor.
+I think we will have grounds to celebrate," Kubici said after casting his vote.

 An eventual grand coalition in Schleswig-Holstein, where the themes of unemployment and high levels of state debt have dominated the campaigning, could point to another grand coalition at national level.

-The latest national opinion polls put the CDU on 36 percent and the FDP struggling to reach the 5 percent threshold required for getting seats in the Bundestag (parliament).
+The latest national opinion polls put the CDU on 36 percent and the FDP struggling to reach the 5 percent threshold required to get into the Bundestag (parliament).

-The SPD and their Green allies slipped a few points to 25 and 12 percent respectively, losing ground to the unconventional Pirates, who stormed onto the political scene last year and have proved a big hit with first-time voters, polling 11 percent.
-(Editing by Louise Ireland)